-The typical domesticated cat weighs around ten pounds, making it dramatically smaller than tigers which can comfortably weigh nearly 700 pounds in the wild.
+The typical domesticated cat weighs around 10 pounds, making it dramatically smaller than tigers, which can comfortably weigh nearly 700 pounds in the wild.
 But some domesticated cats are significantly smaller still.
 Either thanks to hormones, the environment, or specialized breeding, these cats possess conditions that make them much smaller than their traditional domesticated counterparts.

 Dwarf cats have a genetic mutation that can be identified by their particularly stubby legs, while miniature and teacup cats tend to be more proportionally similar to a typical breed, merely smaller.
 If you want cats that stay small like a kitten, these breeds offer an option.